mzueri/QLearning/README.md

 # Tic-Tac-Toe (implemented using QLearning)

-My implementationi of Tic-Tac-Toe using QLearning.
+My implementationi of Tic-Tac-Toe using QLearning including tkinter GUI for nice UX.

 How to use this repo: